Laravel Sanctum API Routes: Protect Endpoints Step by Step

 Protecting Routes with Middleware

 Sanctum provides middleware that can be applied to your API routes to protect them.
-This ensures that only authenticated requests can access those routes.
+This makes sure that only authenticated requests can access those routes.

 use App\Http\Controllers\API\UserController;